 In the Condominium Management

-segment, although there were restrictions on activities due to the pandemic, inquiries are increasing.
-While competition to replace condominium management companies was fierce,
+segment, competition to replace condominium management companies was fierce,

 The company is currently building a management model that will digitize condominium management operations and dramatically improve productivity.
 The company hopes to help solve increasingly serious management issues for small and medium-sized condominium management companies that are suffering from a shortage of labor by providing them with the know-how and systems it has developed.
 The company's medium-term management plan calls for investing JPY1.5bn between July 2020 and June 2025, of which JPY240mn is slated for the condominium management business.
 The company plans to direct the funds toward building this new management model.

 The company is focussing on developing several services in its Incubation segment.
 The segment achieved steady revenue growth in its 24-hour call center service, which is the core service of the management support business that is being newly developed.
 In the insurance service, new sales activities were delayed by the spread of COVID-19.

 |1H Act.||2H Act.||FY Act.||1H Act.||2H Act.||FY Act.||Rev. FY Est.||FY Est.||Rev. FY Est.|

 |Gross profit margin||23.2%||23.7%||23.5%||25.0%||25.2%||25.1%|